BU-IE-360/spring24-ErSez/index.md

+[link to my journal](https://bu-ie-360.github.io/spring24-ErSez/): This is the link you need to provide for HW0.

 ## Welcome to GitHub Pages

 You can use the editor on GitHub to maintain and preview the content for your website in Markdown files.